Top 10 best cars with panoramic sunroofs 2023

 Volkswagen’s Tiguan is a popular small SUV amongst British drivers.
 It’s available with a variety of petrol and diesel engines producing between 128bhp and 242bhp.
 These units can be linked to both manual and automatic gearboxes and power can be sent to the front or all four wheels.
 The German carmaker has also recently introduced a four-wheel drive R model, which is powered by a 2.0-litre petrol turbo engine and produces a punchier 316bhp.

 The latest Mercedes E-Class Coupe is a far more elegant machine than its predecessor, trading the former’s bulky, sharp edges for a streamlined, fluid look – like that of the larger Mercedes S-Class Coupe.
-You can also choose a Mercedes E-Class Convertible, but adding the panoramic roof option to an Coupe version will give you a great taste of open-air motoring without incurring the expense or inconvenience of a folding fabric roof.
+You can also choose a Mercedes E-Class Convertible, but adding the panoramic roof option to a Coupe version will give you a great taste of open-air motoring without incurring the expense or inconvenience of a folding fabric roof.

 The E-Class Coupe has a gloriously high-tech interior, especially if you go for the twin 12.3-inch displays that help you make the very most of Mercedes’ COMAND navigation system.
 The E-Class Coupe has a virtually endless options list, but this means you can tailor a car to your exact taste.
 And if the price tag starts to run away from you, at least the economical E 220d’s 2.0-litre diesel engine will help you claw some money back with low running costs.

 The Skoda Octavia has become something of a default answer to the question “can you suggest a good family car?”
 In both hatchback and estate form, it offers heaps of space for both passengers and luggage alike and you get plenty of bang for your buck.
-The estate, unsurprisingly boasts the bigger boot space, totalling at an impressive 610 liters, or 1,740 liters with the rear seats folded.
+The estate, unsurprisingly boasts the bigger boot space, totalling at an impressive 610 litres, or 1,740 litres with the rear seats folded.
 It's also the only version of the two that can be specced with a panoramic sunroof; but it’s not cheap.

 The glass roof will cost you an additional £1,175 regardless of the trim you choose but, if having a light and breezy cabin is important to you, then it’s likely a worthy one-off price to pay; the panoramic sunroof extends almost the entire length of the car.